We are adding the recipe to your Recipe Box.

 What To Do:

-- In a large skillet, melt butter over medium-high heat.
-Add egg and cracker mixture and reduce heat to medium.
+- In a large skillet, melt butter over medium heat; add egg and cracker mixture.
 As mixture begins to set, push it slightly toward center so that liquid runs to the edges of skillet.
 Allow omelet to cook for 5 to 6 minutes or until lightly brown on bottom.